HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf225.md

 **All Digital Experience Versions (8.5, 9.0, 9.5)**

 - Adjustment of seedlists for access control changes
-- DXClient - LiveSync supports Presentation Templates
+- DXClient - LiveSync enabled for Presentation Templates
 - Notice of deprecation of Textbox.io Rich Text Editor

 **Digital Experience 8.5 and 9.0 Versions**